AB-1988

 Plain Language

-When a companion chatbot detects a credible crisis expression — which must be identified through contextual analysis rather than simple keyword matching — it must take four immediate steps without terminating the conversation: (1) acknowledge the user's distress without judgment, (2) encourage the user to seek human support, (3) provide 988 Suicide and Crisis Lifeline contact information across all modalities (call, text, chat), and (4) warn the user that a temporary pause may be triggered.
-This is the first step of a graduated response — the chatbot must not immediately shut down the interaction, but instead provide supportive de-escalation and crisis referral.
+When a companion chatbot detects a credible crisis expression, it must immediately respond with four specific actions — without terminating the conversation.
+It must: (1) acknowledge the user's distress in nonjudgmental language, (2) encourage the user to seek human support, (3) provide 988 Suicide and Crisis Lifeline contact information including call, text, and chat options, and (4) warn the user that a temporary pause may follow.
+The detection must be based on contextual analysis, not keyword matching alone.
+This is the first step of a graduated response — the crisis interruption pause (mapped separately) triggers only if the user reaffirms or escalates.

 Statutory Text